CSergienko/unisa-pandoc-boilerplate/README.md

 Both of these requirements can be installed through Homebrew and Brew Cask.

+# TODO:
+- Create a LaTeX style which conforms to UNISA's requirements.
+- Flesh out the boilerplate with useful examples of functionality and Markdown syntax.

 # Fixing BasicTeX CLI on OSx El Capitan
 Add `export PATH=$PATH:/Library/TeX/Distributions/.DefaultTeX/Contents/Programs/texbin` to your `.zshrc` or `.bashrc`: